MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

  To determine whether a database exists in the database collection, the FindByName method is used.
 If the database exists, then the method returns the found database object, if not it returns a null object.

- As soon as the <xref:Microsoft.AnalysisServices.Database> object is added to the databases collection, the server has to be updated by using its Update method.
-Failing to update the server will cause the <xref:Microsoft.AnalysisServices.Database> object not to be created in the server.
+ As soon as the `<xref:Microsoft.AnalysisServices.Database>` object is added to the databases collection, the server has to be updated by using its Update method.
+Failing to update the server will cause the `<xref:Microsoft.AnalysisServices.Database>` object not to be created in the server.

-### Processing a Database
+### Processing a database

- Processing a database, with all the children objects, is very simple because the <xref:Microsoft.AnalysisServices.Database> object includes a Process method.
+ Processing a database, with all the children objects, is very simple because the `<xref:Microsoft.AnalysisServices.Database>` object includes a Process method.

  The Process method can include parameters, but they are not required.
 If no parameters are specified, then all children objects will be processed with their **ProcessDefault** option.
-For more information about processing options, see <xref:Microsoft.AnalysisServices.Database>.
+For more information about processing options, see `<xref:Microsoft.AnalysisServices.Database>`.

 1. The following sample code process a database by its default value.